MarieHughes93/dnd/notes.md

         - check for list of users with profile link Refactor& finishing touches -
         Add validations
-            - integer on integers, username is uniq, read me file, spec file, seed data
+            - integer on integers, username is uniq, spec file, seed data